asyrjasalo/vagrant-syncer/README.md

 TODO: More about these

 - The plugin uses its own optimized rsync implementation, with most of the rsync command arguments constructing already done in the class initializer
-- Uses rb-fsevents and rb-inotify gems directly for performance, instead of Listen
+- Uses [rb-fsevent](https://github.com/thibaudgg/rb-fsevent) and [rb-inotify](https://github.com/nex3/rb-inotify) gems directly for performance, instead of Listen
 - Allow defining additional SSH arguments to rsync in Vagrantfile using ```config.syncer.ssh_args```
 - Start watching changes after machine vagrant up/reload/resume, if ```config.syncer.run_on_startup``` true in Vagrantfile